A Survey on Transferability of Adversarial Examples across Deep Neural Networks

-Surrogate model-based adversarial attacks discussed in the previous use gradients from surrogate models to iteratively optimize bounded perturbations for each clean image at test time.
-In this section, we introduce transferability-enhancing methods based on generative models.
-This class of methods takes an alternative approach by directly synthesizing adversarial perturbations (or adversarial examples) directly with generative models.

-Generative model-based attacks comprise two stages.
-During the training stage, the attacker trains a generative model ${\mathcal{G}_\theta}$, a function parameterized by $\theta$ that takes the clean image $x$ as input and outputs an adversarial example ${x^{adv}}$ or perturbation $\delta$.
+Optimization-based adversarial attacks discussed in the previous use gradients from surrogate models to iteratively optimize bounded perturbations for each clean image at test time.
+In this section, we introduce generation-based transferability-enhancing methods.
+This class of methods takes an alternative approach by directly synthesizing the adversarial example (or the adversarial perturbation) with generative models.
+Generation-based attacks comprise two stages: Training and the attack stages.
+During the training stage, the attacker trains a generative model $\mathcal{G}_\theta(\cdot)$, a function parameterized by $\theta$ that outputs either the adversarial example $x^{adv}$ or an adversarial perturbation $\delta$.
 The optimization of the generator parameters can be formulated as follows: